 - Whole spices - black and green cardamom, bay leaf, cloves, and black peppercorns.

 - Green chillies and fresh cilantro - gives the biryani a fresh flavor and bite.

 - Orange food color - a pinch or two.

 How to make paneer biryani

 - Start your instant pot on sauté and add the cooking oil.
 When it heats up, add the fried onions, ginger and garlic pastes, chopped tomatoes, and biryani masala powder.

-- Cook for two minutes on sauté, stirring it with a wooden spoon, then add ¼ cups water and secure the lid.
+- Cook for five minutes on sauté, stirring it with a wooden spoon, then add ¼ cups water and secure the lid.
 Pressure cook for 10 minutes on high.
 Release the steam and open the pot.